NilsRo/OctoPrint-SlicerEstimator/README.md

 ## Slicers supported

 ### Cura
 With Cura native no changes has to be applied to Cura.
-The overall printing time is read out of a comment in the GCODE.
-For a correct estimation Octoprints percentage done is used as there is only the overall printing time available.
+The overall print time is read out of a comment in the GCODE.
+For a correct estimation Octoprints percentage done is used as there is only the overall print time available.
 ### Cura M117
 Remaining time is read out of M117 commands added by Cura if the following Post-Processing actions are activated.
-This will update continouusly the remaining printing time
+This will update continouusly the remaining print time
 ![](images/Cura.png)

 ### Simplify3D
 With Simplify3D no changes has to be applied to Simplify3D.
-The overall printing time is read out of a comment in the GCODE.
-For a correct estimation Octoprints percentage done is used as there is only the overall printing time available.
+The overall print time is read out of a comment in the GCODE.
+For a correct estimation Octoprints percentage done is used as there is only the overall print time available.

-### Slic3er Prusa Edition
+### Prusa Slicer
-The M73 GCODE has to be activated that the correct remaining time can be read out.
+Remaining time is read out of M73 commands added by Prusa Slicer.
+This will update continouusly the remaining print time

 ## Notes
  * In case there are no matching information available the original estimator from OctoPrint will be used.
 If Slicer Estimator is used you can see that by the green dot right to the estimation.